Romance’s Sweet, Savage Lady

 Legacy and Death

 Rogers was good friends with her co-worker, Shirlee Busbee.
 Roger’s success would inspire Busbee to submit her manuscript to Avon.
-This resulted in the publication of Gypsy Lady.
-Following after for Busbee would be many other successful books, such as While Passion Sleeps.
+This resulted in the publication of Gypsy Lady and other successful books, such as While Passion Sleeps.

 For over thirty years, Rosemary Rogers wrote romances.
 She worked well into the 2000s, with her final book, Bride for a Night, released in 2011 for Harlequin.